-Adaptive computing is one of the glories of the computer age.
+Adaptive numerical computing is one of the glories of the computer age.
 Gauss quadrature was invented two centuries ago, but adaptive quadrature didn't arrive until the 1960s.
-Adaptive ODE solvers came soon after, and have turned the solution of most ordinary differential equations into the use of a black box.
+Adaptive ODE solvers came soon after, and turned the solution of most ordinary differential equations into the use of a black box.
 Partial differential equations are not yet boxed in black, but the trend is in that direction.
 As time goes by, adaptivity managed by the computer's intelligence becomes more and more widespread.
-Computers are not as wise as people, but they can explore a forest of possibilities faster than we can reason them through.
+Computers are not as wise as people, but they can explore a forest of possibilities faster than we can.
 In fifty years, this is how most numerical problems will be solved.
-We will tell the machine what we want, and the machine, an intelligent control system sitting atop an encyclopedia of numerical methods, will juggle computational possibilities at incomprehensible speed until it has solved the problem to the accuracy required.
+We will tell the machine what we want, and the machine, an intelligent control system sitting atop an encyclopaedia of numerical methods, will juggle computational options at incomprehensible speed until it has solved the problem to the accuracy required.
 Then it will give us the answer; and if we insist, it may even tell us something of how it got there.

 The power unleashed by this kind of computing will be vast.
-Large parts of physical reality will be simulated in real time before our eyes, with effects so far beyond what the pioneers of computing could envision that to call it computation almost seems to miss the point.
+Large parts of physical reality will be simulated in real time before our eyes, with effects so far beyond what the men of 1950 could envision that the word "computation" may begin to seem old-fashioned and drop out of use.

 When computations are all intelligent, when everything is embedded in a control loop, the mathematical landscape will change.
-One distinction that means a great deal to us today is the distinction between linear and nonlinear problems.
-Broadly speaking, linear problems can be solved in one pass, but nonlinear ones require iteration.
-In fifty years, when everything is embedded in an iterative loop anyway, this difference will have faded.
+One distinction that means a great deal to us today is that, broadly speaking, linear problems can be solved in one pass, but nonlinear ones require iteration.
+In fifty years, when everything is embedded in an iterative loop anyway, this difference will have diminished.
 For the same reason, today's big distinction between forward and inverse problems will have faded too.